 Long-distance relocations are a different type of beast — they’re more challenging than just relocating down the block.
 These types of moves come with a massive change in scenery and even a possible culture shock if you’re moving to an entirely new state.

 To keep this upcoming long-distance move from turning into a disaster, we have some highly practical tips to help.

 When it comes to long-distance moving, you can’t just put everything in your suitcase or back of your car and get driving.
 The process is much more intricate than that, requiring thoughtful planning ahead of time.
-Take care of the following before you get ready to do the actual packing.
+Check out our advices for moving long-distances before proceeding with the actual packaging.

 1. Make a plan

 Having a plan is crucial to keep yourself from constantly guessing what to do next.
 Start by deciding when you will be moving and if you need professional help to get the relocation done.
 If yes, determine a realistic budget to set aside for hire professional services.

 If you decide to handle packing yourself, break it down into smaller tasks.
 Allocate a few days for decluttering before you begin packing.
 When creating the packing schedule, assign the rooms in the order of least used to most used.
 This is so you don’t have to repeatedly reach into packed boxes to look for items you need daily.